apache/airflow/dev/MANUALLY_GENERATING_IMAGE_CACHE_AND_CONSTRAINTS.md

 ## Why we need to figure out backtracking dependencies

-Sometimes, very rarely the CI image in `canary` builds take a very long time to build.
+Very rarely the CI image in `canary` builds take a very long time to build.
 This is usually caused by `pip` trying to figure out the latest set of dependencies (`eager upgrade`) .
 The resolution of dependencies is a very complex problem and sometimes it takes a long time to figure out the best set of dependencies.
 This is especially true when we have a lot of dependencies and they all have